-05.41.00 ACCOMMODATIONS FOR RELIGIOUS OBSERVANCES
+05.39.00 ACCOMMODATION OF RELIGIOUS OBSERVANCES

-It is the policy of Harper College to reasonably accommodate individual students' religious observances in accordance with the University Religious Observances Act (110 ILCS 110/0.01 et seq.), in regard to admissions, class attendance, and the scheduling of examinations and work requirements.
+It is the policy of Harper College to reasonably accommodate individual students' religious observances in accordance with the Higher Education Religious Observances Act (110 ILCS 110/0.01), in regard to admissions, class attendance, and the scheduling of examinations and work requirements.
 Students faced with schedule conflicts related to religious observance should make prior arrangements with the instructor five school days\ in advance of the examination or other activity involved.
-A student who believes that they have been unreasonably denied an educational benefit due to their religious beliefs or practices may appeal the decision in accordance with the College's Student Academic and Non-Academic Complaint Procedures.
+A student who believes that he or she has been unreasonably denied an educational benefit due to his or her religious beliefs or practices may appeal the decision in accordance with the College's Student Academic and Non-Academic Complaint Procedures.